sparrowapp-dev/sparrow-api/README.md

 # Create and setup environments file
 cp .env.example .env

-# Edit the .env File
+# Review and Edit the .env File
-Open the .env file in a text editor and carefully review its contents.
+Review the contents of the .env file and modify them as needed for your environment.

 # Mandatory Configuration
 You need to uncomment and customize the required sections for Database (Line 14) and Kafka (Line 25) based on your setup.
 ```

 ### Docker Method